-- After I pour my morning coffee, I will text my mom.
+- After I pour my morning coffee, I will text my spouse.

 - After I start the dishwasher, I will read one sentence from a book.

-- After I pour my morning coffee, I will dictate one sentence.
+- After I pee, I will do one push up.

 The joy of this process is that Tiny Habits naturally expand into bigger changes.
 When you successfully floss one tooth, for example, you’re more likely to floss other teeth.
 Over time, your new behavior can make your dentist very happy.